zu37/CrystalBravesCookbook/Filipino/arrozcaldo.md

 ## Instructions
 1. Place 1/2 cup of oil and two-thirds of the garlic in a small saucepan over medium heat.
 Cook, stirring occasionally, until garlic turns light golden brown.
 Transfer garlic to fine mesh strainer and drain.
 Spread garlic out on a paper towel-lined plate and set aside.

 2. Heat remaining oil in a large Dutch oven or soup pot over medium-high heat until shimmering.
 Add onion and cook, stirring occasionally, until softened, but not browned, about 5 minutes.
 Add ginger and remaining garlic and cook for 1 minute longer.
 Add chicken and cook until browned all over.
-Stir in fish sauce and pepper and cook for 1 minute.
+Stir in fish sauce, pepper, and turmeric and cook for 1 minute.
 Add rice and stir until well coated.

 4. Stir in chicken stock, running spoon along bottom of Dutch oven to release any browned bits.
 Bring to a boil, then reduce to a simmer, cover, and cook until rice is completely tender and stock has thickened, about 20 minutes.
 Stir in lime or calamansi juice and season with salt and pepper to taste.